 This pretty area has a lot to offer, so Dasia is the natural place to start.
 Despite the islet being largely undeveloped, this pretty place features many sea caves which are ideal for explorers and those interested in the history of pirates.
 Put on your diving gear to see the underwater caves, and while you're exploring, pay a visit to some of the intriguing shipwrecks on the seabed.

 Back to the surface, your next stop of the day is to see the bays of Panormos and Stafylos.
 These spots are a great stop for lunch with plenty of stunning areas for a picnic.
 Pine trees are sprinkled everywhere, and some are so close that they almost meet the waterline.
-Take some photographs of these lovely bays as you prepare to move back to civilisation, towards the main town of Chora.
+Take some photographs of these lovely bays as you prepare to move back to civilization, towards the main town of Chora.

 Built into the nooks and crannies of the Skopelos harbour, Chora has many quaint family-run businesses as well as some great places to eat and drink.
 A visit to Greece would not be complete without a taste of the locally produced raki or ouzo, so indulge in some tasty cocktails in a coastal taverna before returning to your luxury charter yacht for the rest of the night.